-The Holy Spirit was known to the Old testament writers, but a prophet named Joel first prophesied the coming of the Holy Spirit for all people, not just for Jews.
-He wrote, "Afterwards I will pour out my Spirit on all flesh, your sons and your daughters shall prophesy, Your old men shall dream dreams, Your young men shall see visions.
-Even on the male and female slaves, in those days, I will pour out my Spirit" (Joel 2:28-29).
-The Holy Spirit is always with us, just as God the Father and God the Son are always with us, but at Pentecost, the Holy Spirit came to dwell among us in a very special way.
-The Holy Spirit was sent to unite all people to God.
 "Come here, children, I want to show you something," says Fr.
 Alexander.
 In the icon depicting Pentecost, we see all of the apostles gathered in harmony and unity.
 The Tower of Babel, shown on one side of the icon, was destroyed in disunity.
 On the other side is shown the new spiritual building of the Church, through which anyone can reach the Kingdom of God no matter where they come from or what language they speak!
-There is an empty space at the centre of the circle of the apostles, and that place is for Jesus Christ, who told the apostles before He Ascended that He is with them always.
-There are 12 rays coming from the circle at the top of the icon, and these represent the Holy Spirit sending tongues of fire to each apostle, granting the gift of tongues.
-Finally, there is a figure at the bottom of the icon with a crown and holding a cloth with 12 scrolls.
-This figure is Cosmos, who represents all people of the world who are in darkness, and the 12 scrolls represent the apostles who would bring light to all nations by spreading the Gospel of Jesus Christ.
-Learning Outcome Check What are some of the meanings we see in the Icon of Pentecost?
+See the empty space at the centre of the circle of the apostles in this icon?
+That is for Jesus Christ, who told the apostles before He Ascended that He is with them always.
+Some Learning Outcome Check What are some of the meanings we see in the Icon of Pentecost?